How can we help you?

 - Avoid chewing hard foods or using your teeth as tools to protect your implants from unnecessary stress.

-- Avoiding smoking or vaping and keeping your body healthy.
+- Avoid smoking or vaping and keep your body healthy.

 We invite you to call us for your next appointment.